Are you wondering what a brindle pitbull is?

 Types of Brindle Pitbull

-The Blue Nose Brindle Pitbulls like they are so called have a blue nose and blue-gray coat with brownish stripes giving them a calm-fierce look.
+The Blue Nose Brindle Pitbulls as they are so called have a blue nose and blue-gray coat with brownish stripes giving them a calm-fierce look.
 Their blueish wide eyes make them even more captivating.
-It appears that they have some white coat in few areas which highlights the details of their coating.
+It appears that they have some white coat in a few areas which highlights the details of their coating.

-The Red Nose Brindle Pitbulls like they are also called have a reddish copper nose.
-With a light reddish coat and matching eyes which gives them a fierce look.
-The white patches in some parts of their body balances their looks.
+With a light reddish coat and matching eyes which give them a fierce look.
+The white patches in some parts of their body balance their looks.

 As rightly know, because a Brindle Pitbull is a descendant of the American Pitbull Terrier or An American Staffordshire Terrier their sizes vary.